Nature School

 Coleman

-Coleman, an instructor at Nature School of Three Rivers, smiles for a photo.Greetings Nature School families.
+Coleman, an instructor at Nature School of Three Rivers, smiles for a photo.Greetings, Nature School families.
 My name is Coleman and I am so excited to have a chance to learn with your child.
 I have a degree in biology and two in elementary education.
 After spending 25 years as a classroom teacher, I felt it was time for a transition to the great outdoors!
-While on a bike ride with my wife in 2017 we visited the nature center, and I became fascinated with the concept of outdoor education.
+While on a bike ride with my wife in 2017, we visited the nature center, and I became fascinated with the concept of outdoor education.
 I was hired on a part-time basis, and every day since has been a new learning experience.
-From birds in the Mexican rainforest to spiders on the plains of Northfield to forestry in northern Minnesota to outdoor education on the banks of the Mississippi, my life’s journey has been one of wonder and exploration.
+From birds in the Mexican rainforest to spiders on the plains of Northfield, to forestry in northern Minnesota and outdoor education on the banks of the Mississippi, my life’s journey has been one of wonder and exploration.
 The students keep me young with their insightful discoveries and creative observations.
 I love exploring with them, gently probing and supporting as they construct and remodel their world views.
-When I’m not at the Gateway, you may find me on the golf course, on a bike ride with my wife, or at a dog show, always looking for life’s next adventure.
+When I’m not at Mississippi Gateway, you may find me on the golf course, on a bike ride with my wife or at a dog show, always looking for life’s next adventure.

 FAQs

-What Happens in Bad Weather?
+What Happens in Challenging Weather?

 When weather does not support a full session of outdoor learning, we may modify class in the following ways: